ABOUT HARRINGTON PARK PRESS

 In early 2007, Bill divested the firm to the Taylor & Francis Group/Routledge, and joined them as a consultant for two years.
 He retained ownership and trademark rights for Harrington Park Press, which he decided to re-launch in late 2012.

-CLAUDE SUMMERS, PhD, Consulting Editor
+CLAUDE SUMMERS, PhD, Executive Editor

 Claude J. Summers is an American literary scholar, and the William E. Stirton Professor Emeritus in the Humanities and Professor Emeritus of English at the University of Michigan-Dearborn.
 He taught at the university from 1970 until his retirement in 2002.
 He was promoted to associate professor in 1973 and to professor in 1977.
 He became the William E. Stirton Professor in Humanities in 1989, and became professor emeritus in 2002.
 He has published extensively on 17th and 20th century English literature.